 Even though the morning after pill is readily available, it is wise to educate yourself on the facts before acting.
 You have the legal right to be fully informed about what effects these pills have on your body and your overall health.
-Facing an unplanned pregnancy is difficult, but information is powerful and you are already in the right place by reading about this topic.
+Facing a pregnancy is difficult, but information is powerful and you are already in the right place by reading about this topic.

 The morning after pill, also known as the Plan B One Step, has only been available to the public for about 10 years.
 This pill is intended to prevent pregnancy after known or suspected contraceptive failure or any kind of unprotected sex and is to be used within 72 hours. (http://bit.ly/2EOWQf3).
 Plan B contains a very large dose of a hormone, Levonorgestrel, which is a progestin found in some Birth Control pills but is 10 times stronger (Levora:0.15mg, Plan B Once Step: 1.5mg).
 It can prevent or postpone the eruption of an egg.
 Plan B will not end a pregnancy once the pre-embryo is implanted in the uterus.

 Another form, Ella, can be used within 5 days but is only available through prescription.
 Ella is a chemical cousin to the abortion pill Mifeprex and works in the same way as Plan B.

 Both of these methods can cause a pre-embryo to die by disrupting the attachment to the womb causing an early abortion. (http://bit.ly/2FFa3UL)